PatchNR: Learning from Very Few Images by Patch Normalizing Flow Regularization: Patch Normalizing Flows in Variational Modeling

 \paragraph{Reconstruction with PatchNRs}

 Once the patchNR $\mathcal T$ is learned, we aim to use it within a regularizer of the variational model \eqref{eq_variational} to solve the inverse problem \eqref{eq_IP}.
-To this end, denote by $P_i\colon\R^{d}\to \R^s$, $i=1,\ldots,N_p$ the operator, which extracts the $i$-th (vectorized) patch from the unknown (vectorized) image $x \in \R^{d}$.
+To this end, denote by $E_i\colon\R^{d}\to \R^s$, $i=1,\ldots,N_p$ the operator, which extracts the $i$-th (vectorized) patch from the unknown (vectorized) image $x \in \R^{d}$.
 Then, we define our regularizer by the negative log likelihood of all patches under the probability distribution learned by the patchNR.
 More precisely, we define the patchNR based prior

 where $N_p$ is the number of patches in the image $x$ and $s=s_1 s_2$ the number of pixels in a patch.
-Similar to the previous paragraph, this can be reformulated by the change-of-variables formula and by ignoring some constants as
+Similar to \eqref{equ_patchNR_training}, this can be reformulated by the change-of-variables formula and by ignoring some constants as

 Note that if we ignore the boundary of the image, the patchNR is translation invariant.
 That is, a translation of the image does not change the value of the regularizer.
 Now, we reconstruct our ground truth by finding a minimizer of the variational problem